Theatre by the Lake, Keswick

 Two ageing nuclear scientists in an isolated cottage on the coast, as the world around them crumbles.
 Then an old friend arrives with a frightening request.

-Lucy Kirkwood's play The Children premiered at the Royal Court, London, in the Jerwood Theatre Downstairs on 17 November 2016, in a production directed by James Macdonald.
+Lucy Kirkwood's play The Children premiered at the Royal Court, London, in the Jerwood Theatre Downstairs in November 2016, in a production directed by James Macdonald.

 The Children was named Best Play at the 2018 Writers' Guild Awards.